 develops concatenative synthesis.

-1978: Texas Instruments launches a handheld electronic toy called
+1978: Texas Instruments releases its TMC0281 speech synthesizer chip and launches a handheld electronic toy called

 Speak & Spell, which uses crude formant speech synthesis as a teaching aid.